deepkit/deepkit-framework/README.md

 **Validation**:

-Validation is equally JIT optimized and by far the [fastest validator in its class](https://github.com/moltar/typescript-runtime-type-benchmarks).
+Validation is equally JIT optimized and by far the fastest validator for real use-cases (type and content validation with arrays, not only type checking).
 Validating **100.000 objects** from the model above takes **0.000115ms per item**, in total 12ms.

 In real-life code Marshal is way faster than ajv aka "The fastest JSON Schema Validator".